 This report proposes solutions to high international mobile roaming service charges and assesses their viability and possible side effects.

-This paper examines current market trends and regulation for IPTV and also provides information on developments in the provision of IPTV service in a number of OECD countries.
+This paper examines current trends and various bandwidth management strategies for cable operators and also provides information on cable network developments in OECD countries.

 The OECD uses a “basket” methodology to compare retail prices of telecommunication services across countries.
 This revision will serve as the basis for price comparisons for several years.

 The OECD’s wireless broadband methodology is a new structure for measuring and comparing the number of wireless/mobile broadband subscriptions across countries.

 Held on 10 March 2010, this event was intended to mark the achievement of the OECD Privacy Guidelines and reflect on their impact and implementation over the past 30 years.

 Information communication technologies (ICTs) are crucial to reducing poverty, improving access to health and education services and creating new sources of income and employment for the poor.
 Being able to access and use ICTs has become a major factor in driving competitiveness, economic growth and social development.
 In the last decade, ICTs, particularly mobile phones, have also opened up new channels for the free flow of ideas and opinions, thereby promoting democracy and human rights.

 The OECD and infoDev joined forces at a workshop on 10-11 September 2009 to examine some of the main challenges in reducing the discrepancies in access to ICTs and use of ICTs between developing countries.
 The workshop discussed best practices for more coherent and collaborative approaches in support of poverty reduction and meeting the Millennium Development Goals.

 There is much work to be done on improving policy coherence and there is a need to engage more actively with partner countries.
 Making the most of ICTs requires that they are seen as part of innovation for development, rather than just another development tool.